nuuuwan/news_lk3_data/README.md

 *2024-09-23 15:06:00* · [`adaderanalk`](https://www.adaderana.lk/news/102215/ravi-seneviratne-appointed-secretary-of-public-security-) · `en`

 The newly-elected President Anura Kumara Dissanayake has appointed former Senior Deputy Inspector General (DIG) Ravi Seneviratne as the Secretary to the Ministry of Public Security.

+Seneviratne had previously served as the Senior DIG in charge of the Criminal Investigation Department (CID).

 ◼️